chef/automate/components/automate-chef-io/README.md

     ```

 * All of the tags for an individual service should be the same, unless multiple groupings are desired in which case multiple independent tags can be used.
-* After this the process described for automatic tagging can be used, substituting the custom tag defined in place of the service's name.
+* After this, the process described for automatic tagging can be used, substituting the custom tag defined in place of the service's name.

 ## Notes

 * Proto files can use tabs and spaces.
 We have a defacto convention for using tabs since our protos are primarily used with Go code.
 * Endpoints will not show up in the UI unless one or more of their tags are assigned to a tag group, but they will still appear in the Swagger file accessible through the docs in the browser.
 * To explicitly hide an endpoint and remove it from the Swagger file, assign it the tag of `hidden` and it will be filtered out in pre-processing.
 * multiline fields are not allowed in proto files.
 This the main reason we settled on using the comment style of endpoint documentation.

 ### API Style Guide